Friends of the Richard Byrd Library

 To become a Friend of Richard Byrd Library, please complete this online form.

 The Friends of Richard Byrd Library are dedicated to making the library and its services known to all segments of the community and to encourage the branch's use as a cultural and community center.

-The Friends of the Richard Byrd Library sponsor an ongoing book sale of donated books and a Holiday Used Book Sale in December.
-We accept donations of popular books in good condition.
-We cannot accept magazines or textbooks.
+The Friends of Richard Byrd Library sponsor an ongoing book sale and two huge sales—the Thursday-Saturday after Thanksgiving and the Thursday-Saturday after Memorial Day.
+We accept donations of books in good condition.
+We cannot accept magazines.
 We are happy to give you a receipt for your donation.